 How to maximize the cannabis yield

 There are two main strains of cannabis plants: Indica and Sativa.
 Indicas stay relatively small, have strong, thick stems and wide leaves and have a short flowering period.
 Sativas on the other hand grow very tall.
 The often rapid growth leads to smaller leaves.
 Next to these main strains there are many hybrid strains/crosses.
 These mainly consist of a bigger part of Indica with a tiny bit of Sativa or the other way round.
 You can also choose auto flowering seeds, which make it very easy for you to grow a plant.
 Everyone has their own opinion about which strain is the best, but it’s all about your personal preference.
 Whichever choice you make, it’s always a good choice.
+Many poeple will not like taking cannabis and others will stick to cbd, and use it from websites like CBD Oil King.

 As many have said weed is fairly easy to grow however getting that the yield that you want can be tricky.
 PH is VERY important.
 Light power is important to the size of the buds and soil area is directly dependent to the final size of your plant.
 Like aquarium fish actually.